QuantSysBio/qiSPI/README.md

 Download this repository as a .zip file (click on *Code* at the upper right corner of this repository --> Download ZIP), move the .zip file in the desired directory on your computer and unpack it.
 Open the terminal in this directory and enter: `conda activate snakemake`.

+### qiSPI execution
+Make sure that you are in the correct directory of your terminal.
+After entering `pwd` into the terminal, it should display `./qiSPI` or `./qiSPI-main`.

 The pipeline can be executed by pasting `snakemake --use-conda --cores all -R parse_input` into the terminal.
 The progress of the pipeline execution should appear in your terminal window.
 In case you have installed an older version of Conda/Snakemake and encounter an error when executing the pipeline, try executing
 `snakemake --use-conda --cores all -R parse_input --conda-frontend conda`.

 After your jobs finished, enter `conda deactivate` in order to terminate your Conda environment.

+In the `OUTPUT/` directory, you should find subfolders containing the quantification results for each protein/polypeptide.
+Additionally, there should be a `KineticsDB.csv` file containing the quantification results of **all proteins that were processed simultaneously** sorted by peptide/biological replicate.
+In case you rerun the pipeline with different settings, make sure to re-name `KineticsDB.csv` since it will be overwritten upon re-execution.